Oyelowo/coding_practice/docker-udemy/commands.md

   alpine- an image that is as small as possible, with not much programs already installed. so stripped down version of an image

+# Mapping ports
+Port redirection 8080:8080 = from source e.g in browswer(can be anything) : to port in the container (which is also being used in the web server)
+  `docker run -p 8080:8080 oyelowo/node-app `